im7mortal/prettybenchcmp/README.md

 **prettybenchcmp** is cmd tool for storage and comparison of benchmarks results.
 There is [a standard tool benchcmp](https://godoc.org/golang.org/x/tools/cmd/benchcmp), but I don't think that the standard programmer will use it because it so boring!
 Do you doubt?
-Ok, just check instruction for benchcmp!
+Ok, just check instruction for benchcmp! or check ["What exactly different from benchcmp"](https://github.com/im7mortal/prettybenchcmp#What-exactly-different-from-benchcmp)
 **prettybenchcmp** simply automates routine and do it good!

 How to use